rikulo/rikulo-docs/docs/Web_Services/yapi.md

         //retrieve woeid of San Francisco
         String woeid = result['ResultSet']['Result']['woeid'];

-        //use the woeid to retrieve the wheather info of San Francisco new YWeather(woeid).loadWeatherInfo()
+        //use the woeid to retrieve the weather info of San Francisco new YWeather(woeid).loadWeatherInfo()
           .then((Map result) => print(result));
       });